Legal Advice for Speeding Offences

 • Was the speed camera calibrated correctly?

-• Was the reading a false one?
+• Could the reading have been a false one?

 What speeding fine will I get?

-What is a Fixed Penalty Notice?
+What is a fixed penalty notice?

-Can I contest a Fixed Penalty Notice?
+Can I contest a fixed penalty notice?

-Yes.
-In some cases, you may want to acknowledge you were speeding, but contest the actual speed alleged.
+You can also contest the details of the fixed penalty notice.
+For example, you may want to acknowledge you were speeding, but contest the speed at which the police allege you were driving.
 You may receive a reduced punishment if your case is successfully defended.
-If you wish to contest a Fixed Penalty Notice, contact a solicitor who can advise you further.

 What are penalty points and how do they work?

-Penalty points are issued following a speeding offence and are placed on your driving record where they will stay for three years from the date of the offence.
+Penalty points are issued following a speeding offence and are placed on your driving record, where they will stay for three years from the date of the offence.
 If you accumulate 12 or more penalty points within a three-year period, then you could be disqualified from driving.

 Is there a way to avoid penalty points?